wkgcass/vproxy/doc/extended-app.md

 ## Available apps

+### Deploy=HelloWorld

+Start an http server and an udp echo server.
+Also clients are started to request the servers, in order to see the environment is ok and basic functionalities are ok.

 ### Deploy=Simple

 The vproxy simple loadbalancer.
 You can start a fully functional loadbalancer in one shell command.

 See [how-to-use](https://github.com/wkgcass/vproxy/blob/master/doc/how-to-use.md) for more info.

+### Deploy=Daemon

+It's a daemon process specially designed for `Systemd`, used to launch, reload or auto-recover vproxy processes.

+#### Start arguments

+All accepted startup args are used to launch the vproxy subprocess.

 ### Deploy=WebSocksProxyServer